SIPP Tax Relief Explained – Tax Free Profits For Your Retirement

-Home > Investing > SIPPS > SIPP Tax Relief
+Home > Investing > SIPP Tax Relief

 SIPP Tax Relief: How It Works

-The amount of tax relief you’re eligible for depends on the Income Tax band that you’re in.
+The amount of tax relief you’re eligible for depends on the income tax band that you’re in.
 For basic-rate taxpayers, the amount of tax relief available is 20%.
 Meanwhile, for higher-rate and additional-rate taxpayers, the rates are 40% and 45% respectively.

-Tax band Tax relief available Cost of a £1,000 SIPP contribution
+Tax band Tax relief availableΒ Cost of a Β£1,000 SIPP contributionΒ

-Basic rate 20% £800
+Basic rate 20% Β£800

-Higher rate 40% £600
+Higher rate 40% Β£600

-Additional rate 45% £550
+Additional rate 45% Β£550

 It’s worth noting that not everyone is eligible to receive tax relief.
 To be eligible for tax relief, you must be a UK resident under the age of 75.

-How To Claim SIPP Tax Relief
+How to Claim SIPP Tax Relief

 If you’re a basic-rate taxpayer, you don’t need to do anything to receive tax relief on a SIPP contribution.
 After a contribution, your tax relief will automatically be claimed by your pension provider and paid into your account.